Professor (Theology) and Faculty Mission Liaison

 1977 M.Ed., University of Memphis,

 1971 B.A., Christian Brothers University

-Brother Armand Alcazar is an associate professor of the Department of Theology.
+Brother Armand Alcazar is a Professor of the Department of Theology and the Director of the Theology in Secondary Education Program for majors and minors.
 He earned his Ph.D. from the Union Institute, an M.A. from Holy Names College, an M.M. from Seattle University, an M.A. from the University of Memphis and a B.A. from Christian Brothers University.
 Before Lewis University, Brother Armand served on the District Administrative Team for three years as Auxiliary Provincial and before that was a professor of Religion and Philosophy at Christian Brothers University for 13 years.

-Previously, Brother has taught: Classical Christian Thought, Christology, New Testament, an Introduction to Theology and his main area revolving around topics in Spirituality.
+Currently, Brother Armand teaches: Religions of the Holy Land, Christian Action and Values, Modern Christian Spirituality, Jesus in Film, and An Introduction to Theology.
+Brother’s main areas revolve around topics in Spirituality.
 He has facilitated numerous retreats and days of recollection for students, faculties, men’s groups, women’s groups, parishes and religious orders.
 He has also addressed faculties from schools regarding “The Characteristics of Lasallian Schools.”